 Households with adult children in the armed services will be treated as if those children are living at home, even if they are deployed on operations.
 Their bedroom allowance will be worked out as if they were living at home in the normal way.

 If you are claiming Universal Credit and have a lodger, boarder or sub-tenant, they are not entitled to a bedroom when working out your bedroom entitlement.
 This means the bedroom they occupy will be considered as a spare room.
-If you are not claiming Universal Credit the lodger, boarder or sub-tenant will be entitled to a room when working out your bedroom entitlement.
+If you are claiming Housing Benefit the lodger, boarder or sub-tenant will be entitled to a room when working out your bedroom entitlement.

 The number of bedrooms a household needs can be increased by one in certain circumstances.
 The rules in this area are complicated and you may need to take advice on your individual situation.